pui4/SDYA/README.md

 # SDYA
-An open source YouTube app for the steam deck written in python.
+An open source YouTube app for the steam deck writen in python.

 So you can enjoy YouTube TV on the steam deck.